-Better than the previous version in lots of small ways, dependable family transport, hybrid version is genuinely useful
+Better than the old version in lots of small ways, dependable family transport, hybrid version is genuinely useful

 What is it?

 It certainly wouldn’t be an overstatement to say that the GLC is crucially important to Mercedes – perhaps its most important car.
 Why’s that?
 Because since it first went on sale in 2015 it has rather swiftly climbed its way to the number one position on the Mercedes sales chart until it’s become the firm’s global best-seller.
 Who’d have thunk it, eh?

 Wow.
 What’s changed over the old car?

 Mercedes modestly says that it was “hard to improve” on the outgoing car, but that hasn't stopped them tinkering with it.
 The styling is sleeker (21mm narrower, to be precise), longer and lower than before, with 70 litres of space freed up in the boot.
 We think that the styling is improved over the previous-generation GLC too – a touch more elegant and sophisticated, you could say.

 Why do people like it so much?

 Well, there’s the question – it’s quite a neat little family SUV, sitting alongside the C-Class in Merc’s parallel universe range of slightly bloated soft-roaders.
-It looks alright, not too ridiculous, it drives decently and there’s plenty of room for the family.
+It looks alright, not too ridiculous, it drives decently and there’s enough room for the family.
 Plus it gets some fun tech.